astridchrd/os201/index.md

 ## Astrid Chaerida

-You can use the [editor on GitHub](https://github.com/astridchrd/os201/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+[Link apa hayo](https://github.com/astridchrd/os201/edit/master/url.md) to maintain and preview the content for

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.